top of page

 When was the last time you actually let yourself enjoy an accomplishment without planning the “next thing”?

-To tell the truth, it really isn't about the work at all... it's about your worth.
-Somewhere in this lifetime, someone convinced you that the only way you're valuable is if you're constantly producing.
-We live in a consumer-rooted capitalistic society that's brainwashed and bred into being capital-creating cattle.
-Creativity is currency and our projects have been commodified beyond comprehension.
-This mindset trickles down into our circles of society: friends, school, family, even strangers on social media.
-Now we've suddenly determined that resting in success is bad, and that we must constantly improve to constantly be perfect.
-So when the work isn't "enough", you will never believe you are enough.
-And this belief will break you faster than any perceived failure ever could.
+To tell the truth, it really isn’t about the work at all, it’s about your worth.
+Somewhere along the way, someone convinced you that the only way you’re valuable is if you’re constantly producing.
+We live in a consumer-driven, capitalistic society that’s brainwashed us into being capital-creating cattle.
+Creativity is currency, and our projects have been commodified beyond comprehension.
+This mindset trickles down into our circles: friends, school, family, even strangers on social media.
+Now we’ve suddenly determined that resting in success is bad, and that we must constantly improve to be perfect.

 Who Decided What “Enough” Even Means?

-Let me hold your hand when I say this.
-This idea of “enough” is a scam.
-It's a moving target, a finish line designed to keep you running in circles ‘til you collapse.
+Let me hold your hand when I say this: this idea of “enough” is a scam.
+It’s a moving target, a finish line designed to keep you running in circles ‘til you collapse.

 Added a new lyric to that song?
-It should've been finished by now."
+“It should’ve been finished by now.”

 Gifting yourself some well-deserved rest today?
-"This is why you can't complete your goals, you should be focused on [project] instead."
+“This is why you can’t complete your goals; you should be focused on [project] instead.”

 See how the game is rigged?

-You will never satisfy a standard in a system never built for you to win.
+You’ll never satisfy a standard in a system never built for you to win.

 I want you to ask yourself this: